 Michael is the Module Leader and gives lectures and seminars for the 'Development Economics' (3rd Year) module on the undergraduate economics programmes.

 His PhD thesis was titled “Three Essays on International Trade and Productivity”, for which he was awarded the prize for 'Outstanding Doctoral Thesis' in Durham University Business School.
 His PhD was funded by ESRC NEDTC Collaborative Studentship (no. ES/J500082/1) in collaboration with the Bank of England.
 He was supervised by Dr Anamaria Nicolae, Professor Stephen Millard (Bank of England) and Professor Julian Williams.
 His research has been published in the Bank of England Staff Working Papers series.

 In addition to carrying out his PhD studies, Michael acted as the research assistant for the ESRC IAA funded project: ‘The Impact of Brexit on UK Productivity’.
 In 2017, Michael completed a placement at the Bank of England as a Visiting Academic Researcher and from July to September 2018 participated in the Bank of England PhD Internship Programme.

 His CV can be found here

-Prospective PhD students interested in doing a PhD in the fields of International Trade or Development Economics are welcome to contact him directly.
+Prospective PhD students interested in doing a PhD in the fields of International Trade including its links with Political Economy or Development Economics are welcome to contact him directly.

 - Development Economics